Tasks

-Tasks are powerful automation tools that allow your AI agents to perform specific actions for individual contacts.
-Think of them as scheduled reminders or automated follow-ups that your agents can execute without you needing to manually intervene every time.
+Tasks are automation tools that let your AI agents perform specific actions on a schedule or on-demand.
+Think of them as scheduled reminders or automated follow-ups that your agents can execute without manual intervention every time.

 What Are Tasks?

-A task is a specific instruction or action that an AI agent performs for a particular contact.
+A task is a specific instruction or action that an AI agent performs.
 Unlike conversations that happen in real-time, tasks can be scheduled to run automatically at specific times or intervals.
 For example, you might create a task to:

 Key Benefits